 An aquatic ecosystem is a wide range of diverse habitats existing within a water body, be it ocean, river, lake, or wetland.
 They are connected with varied types of flora and fauna and thus play an essential role in maintaining ecological balance.
 The two broad types of aquatic ecosystems are lentic and lotic ecosystems.
-Knowledge of the different types of aquatic Ecosystems and their specific characteristics is included in the class 12 chapter Ecosystem.
-This article is helpful for students preparing for competitive exams with Biology as a major subject like NEET, AIIMS, Nursing and Paramedical Exams.

-An aquatic habitat can be described as a complex community of living organisms, that include both plants, animals, and microorganisms, interacting in all directions both between themselves and with their physical environment, within a water body.
+An aquatic habitat can be described as a complex community of living organisms, that include both plants, animals, and microorganisms, interacting both between themselves and with their physical environment, within a water body.
 These ecosystems are important in terms of maintaining global biodiversity and support an enormous variety of species that depend on aquatic environments for survival.

 Aquatic ecosystems may be classified into the following broad categories based on their characteristics: